ndlarsen/ndlarsen.github.io/_posts/2019-09-24-jekyll-part-2-generating-a-barebones-page.md

 ---
 Now, the open *_config.yml* and change the title to something else than *Your awesome title*, because, honestly, that sucks.
 Change or comment out (place a \# at the beginning of the line) what else you see fit.
 Refresh the page in your browser and there you have it.

-Check out the next part here: [Jekyll, part 3: Creating posts]({% post_url 2019-09-25-jekyll-part-3-creating-posts %})
+The next part of the series, [Jekyll, part 3: Creating posts]({% post_url 2019-09-25-jekyll-part-3-creating-posts %}), will focus on creating the first post.